 The Time Tunnel Museum

 Given the location and size of this museum, i went in with fairly low expectations.
-But it definitely surpassed.
-I learnt a huge amount about Malaysia’s recent history such as colonialism and it’s role in world war II, but also about the Cameron Highlands themselves and how they came to be.
+But it definitely surpassed and turned out to be one of the best things to do in the Cameron Highlands.
+I learnt a huge amount about Malaysia’s recent history such as colonialism and it’s role in world war II, but also about the Highlands themselves and how they came to be.

 There was also a massive collection of retro items, everything from old advertisements to unopened comic books.